williampayne23/Choices-Frontend/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at 0.0.0.0:8080
 npm run dev

-# build for production with minification
+# build for production with minification, collect static afterwards to make it serve on Django
 npm run build

 # build for production and view the bundle analyzer report